getodk/docs/shared-src/docs-syntax-guide.rst

 Screenshots from ODK Collect
 """""""""""""""""""""""""""""""

-If you have set up :doc:`Android Debug Bridge <collect-adb>`, you can connect your Android device to your computer and take screenshots from the command line.
+If you have set up Android Debug Bridge, you can connect your Android device to your computer and take screenshots from the command line.

 - Connect your device via USB
 - Enable Developer Settings